Los Angeles spa protest turns violent after alleged transgender exposure incident

 Images show people wearing masks and flak vests, some of them carrying weapons and others waving signs or flags.

-Another video shows a mob of people clad in dark clothes and masks, some wearing flak vests bearing the word "PRESS," mocking and chasing a man down the street.
+Another video shows a mob of people clad in dark clothes and masks, some wearing vests bearing the word "PRESS," mocking and chasing a man down the street.
 He can be seen wearing a T-shirt that reads "Obey Jesus."
 He is punched from behind at least once, and subsequent photos show him with blood running down his face and chest.

 The camera pans around and shows the dark-clad group engaging in physical contact with at least two other men on the sidewalk.